xoolive/traffic/docs/tutorial/generation.rst

 (contribution by Adrien Lafage `@alafage <https://github.com/alafage/>`_)

-This library provide a ``Generation`` class for creating synthetic traffic data.
+This library provides a ``Generation`` class for creating synthetic traffic data.
 It implements ``fit()`` and ``sample()`` methods that call the corresponding methods in the generative model passed as argument.